 Job prospects Cook in Québec

-Job opportunities for Cooks (NOC 6322) are fair in Québec over the next 3 years.
-This job outlook is also applicable to people working as a cook.
+Job opportunities for Cooks (NOC 6322) are good in Québec over the next 3 years.
+These job prospects are also applicable to people working as a cook.

 Job opportunities in Québec

 The employment outlook will be good for Cooks (NOC 6322) in Québec for the 2021-2023 period.